PhilRW/reviews/content/posts/2024-03-09/index.md

 The clear ones are the clear winners because you can see where the water level is when filling.
 What good is a fill line on an opaque plastic?
 You'd need a strong flashlight to fill those trays correctly.
 And I don't want to have to equip myself just to refill the ice cube trays.

+### Functionality

 ### Quality

+They are rigid plastic and some kind of flexible plastic or rubbery material, about what would be expected based on the price.

 ### Reliability

+A couple of times I noticed water had leaked through one of the joints, but they have never failed to make ice.
+So I could call them 100% reliable.

 ### Durability

+For me they have held up pretty well so far.
+No problems.

 ## Conclusion